PlanetSide 2: Gameplay

-PlanetSide 2 is a first-person shooter which features several open world continents that are each 64 km^{2}. in size and support up to 2,000 concurrent players.
+PlanetSide 2 is a first-person shooter which features several open world continents that are each 64 km^{2} and support up to 2,000 concurrent players.
 Upon creating a character, players are able to join either the New Conglomerate (NC), Terran Republic (TR), or Vanu Sovereignty (VS) faction.
 Each faction has a unique style, and offers access to different weapons and vehicles - for example, the Vanu Sovereignty have an alien aesthetic and employ advanced technologies in their arsenal.
 Members of each faction continually attempt to lock down continents by capturing and defending territories, earning global benefits for all allies if they manage to do so.

 Players can choose between six infantry classes that each possess unique specialities.
 These range from the Infiltrator, a sniper class that has access to a cloaking device, to the MAX (Mechanized Assault Exo-Suit), an armored infantry unit that dual-wields heavy weaponry.
 Players can also operate several air and ground vehicles that serve transport, spawn point and combat roles.
 By killing enemies and capturing objectives, players earn currency (Certs) which can be used to unlock upgrades and new weapons for their preferred class or vehicle.
 Players can also use real-world money to purchase new items and weapons that are primarily cosmetic in nature and offer no direct benefit over non-paying individuals.

 Compared to its predecessor, PlanetSide 2 is faster-paced, allowing players to teleport to the largest battles with the "Instant Action" gameplay mechanic.
 Modern first-person shooter elements such as sprinting, iron sights, and regenerating shields are also present.
 The game also emphasizes real-time strategy elements, featuring a command hierarchy system - 12 players can form a squad, and up to four squads (48 players) can associate and become a platoon.
 Each squad in a platoon has its own voice over IP channel which allows leaders to direct specific groups of players to different objectives.
 The squad system also promotes cohesion, allowing squad members to directly spawn onto each other with orbital drop pods.